Business Coaching with C.J. Hayden

 “I chose you as my coach because of your demonstrated mastery of your business, your expertise in business marketing, and my sense of your integrity.
 You delivered on all those… What I experienced and came to value so highly is your ability to hold a space, keeping me in my vision and helping me practice self-compassion.”

 If what you’ve read so far sounds like I might be the right coach for you and your business, you’re welcome to view how I work and what I charge.
-Most of my work takes place by phone, email, and video, so you can work with me from anywhere in the world.
-I offer both ongoing coaching and as-needed strategy sessions.
-Please contact me to find out more, and tell me a little about yourself when you call or write.
+Most of my work takes place by phone or video, so you can work with me from anywhere in the world.
+I no longer offer ongoing coaching, but I’m always happy to provide as-needed strategy sessions for past clients.
+Please contact me to find out more, and tell me a little about your current situation when you call or write.

 I look forward to hearing from you!